AP Computer Science Principles #

 - Algorithms and Data

-- Analyzing how effecient a program is at producing results and the effect of computing in warfare.
+- Analyzing how efficient a program is at producing results and the effect of computing in warfare.

 Course Format and Miscellaneous #